ibebbs/Cogenity.Extensions/ReadMe.md

 Furthermore, by encapsulating/decorating your software as an `IHostedService`, the Generic Host provides graceful startup and shutdown in accordance with the lifetime underwhich it is currently running (i.e. console application, windows service, web host, etc).

 In short, it's great!
-Since it's introduction in .NET Core 2.1, has quickly become the go-to pattern for implementing long-running services in .NET Core.
+Since it's introduction in .NET Core 2.1, the Generic Host has quickly become the go-to pattern for implementing long-running services in .NET Core.

 Unfortunately, the Generic Host doesn't provide any means of composing services from non-referenced assemblies at runtime.
 While [libraries for accomplishing runtime composition are available](https://www.nuget.org/packages/System.Composition.Runtime/), they tend to be quite heavy weight and there is little to no guidance on how to integrate these libraries in a way that works reliably with the Generic Host.

-This library aims to address that issue by providing a simple mechanisms to quickly and reliably load and register services from non-referenced assemblies into the Generic Host.
+This library aims to address this issue by providing a simple mechanisms to quickly and reliably load and register services from non-referenced assemblies into the Generic Host.

 NOTE: This library does not intend to be a generic, zero-knowledge plugin system.
 Microsoft.Extensions.Hosting.Composition uses configuration to specify and configure modules providing increased reliability and flexibility while decreasing start-up times compared to the directory / assembly scanning approaches typically used by plug-in systems.
 If you feel you require a plug-in system, you can find a good example of one [here](https://github.com/dapplo/Dapplo.Microsoft.Extensions.Hosting).